ljtpetersen/platinum_archipelago/README.md

   tech support.
 * Thanks to [ZobeePlays](https://github.com/ZobeePlays) and [Useless](https://github.com/UselessWater3) for location names.
 * Thanks to [Seafo](https://github.com/Seatori) for help with getting the rules for the trainers.
+* All of the GitHub contributors to this project!